unzew/apostles/charter.md

 The Council will have the authority to amend the Charter and by-laws with a majority vote.

-The Council and Officers have the authority to set required monthly tasks and are responsible for the planning and formation of events; the purpose of which is to recruit new members, foster good will or raise revenue to offset dues.
+The Council and Officers have the authority to set required monthly tasks and are responsible for the planning and formation of events; the purpose of which is to recruit new members, foster good will, further the goals of the Order, or raise revenue to offset dues.

 The Council will have the authority and responsibility of setting the dues the members are required to pay.